Bob Clearmountain

 • 2 x Lexicon PCM-70 Multi-effects Processor “Concert Hall” with some mods is the bomb on piano.

-• 1 x Lexicon 480L Multi-effects Processor Not my favorite, but very expensive.
+• 1 x Lexicon 480L Multi-effects Processor Not my favourite, but very expensive.

 • 1 x Antares AMM-1 Mic Modeler.
 Makes most any mic sound better, or worse, which sometimes is better (or not).

 • 1 x Ursa Major SST-282 Space Station.
-Disgusting, grundgy early digital ‘verb, for a raggedy garage band sound.
+Disgusting, grungy early digital ‘verb, for a raggedy garage band sound.

-• 1 x MXR Phaser/Flanger Rack (2 of each in 4 unit rack).
-Classic analog effects from the 70’s – quite rare these days.
+• 1 x MXR Phaser/Flanger Rack (2 of each in 4-unit rack).
+Classic analogue effects from the 70’s – quite rare these days.

 Location: Los Angeles, California, USA